deajan/backup-bench/README.md

 - Getting restic SFTP to work with a different SSH port made me roam restic forums and try various setups.
 Didn't succeed in getting RESTIC_REPOSITORY variable to work with that configuration.
 - duplicacy wasn't as easy to script as the other tools, since it modifies the source directory (by adding .duplicacy folder) so I had to exclude that one from all the other backup tools.
-- The necessity for duplicacy to cd into the directory to backup/restore doesn't feel natural to me,
+- The necessity for duplicacy to cd into the directory to backup/restore doesn't feel natural to me.

 ## Links